emysliwietz/vwipe/README.md

 The `-O0 -g` flags disable optimisations.
 This is required if you're debugging with `gdb` in an IDE such as Kdevelop.
-With these optimisations enabled you won't be able to see the values of many variables in nwipe, not to mention the IDE won't step through the code properly.
+With these optimisations enabled you won't be able to see the values of many variables in vwipe, not to mention the IDE won't step through the code properly.

 The `-Wall` and `-Wextra` flags enable all compiler warnings.
 Please submit code with zero warnings.